sandrasoi/My-Makers-Journey/WeeksSix.md

 I created [music_web_app_html](https://github.com/sandrasoi/music_web_app_html) project where I test-drove app.py to have routes that display all artists and albums when a GET request is sent.
 I made each artist and album a link which allows the user to click them.
 Once they are clicked, a get request is sent to get specific details about the album or artist and a new page is rendered.
 In order to retrieve the information to be displayed, the route function, requests a class respository method which then requests information from the database.
 Then this information is returned and displayed.
 I really enjoyed this project, especially learning how to select text based on the HTML tags and being able to create links that return certain pages.

+<h3>Friday 13th October</h3>

+To finish this project, I learned how to create forms, how to test-drive them and how to make sure the information entered is valid and entered to the database.

+I really enjoyed this module as it gave me a chance to build on my understanding of databases and learn how to create a web application.
+I found this module challenging as there were a lot of components that came together to make this application work.
+It really helped me to have an overview of what is happening within the program and to take everything one step at a time to not get overwhelmed.